doolin/logical-replication-demo/readme.md

 THIS WILL NOT RUN THE LOCAL IMAGE!

-`docker run --name docker-post -p 5433:5432 -e POSTGRES_PASSWORD=foobar -d postgres`
+`docker run --name post-tag -p 5433:5432 -e POSTGRES_PASSWORD=foobar -d posttag`

 This is what it looks like when running immediately after a clean install: